HaithamHany/Deep-Learning-Venue-Classifier/README.md

 ### Clone the Repository:

 git clone https://github.com/HaithamHany/DeepLearningVenueClassifier.git

 Download dataset:
-Download the MIT Indoor Scenes dataset and place it in the dataset directory.
-Link to Dataset
+Download the MIT Indoor Scenes dataset and place it in the dataset directory (Only if not already downloaded through the clone of the repository).
+[Dataset](dataset/)

 Install Dependencies:
 Ensure you have Python 3.x installed.
 Install the required libraries using: